Tidjini/messages/readme.rst

 //- get list of discussions -> from here you can go to list users (contacts)
 //- create a discussion
 //- discussion -> activity

+installing
+-- dj-database-url for working with Db ULRS (For Remotes with ENV Vaiables)

+-- vercel.json